backstage/backstage/docs/permission/plugin-authors/setup-for-the-tutorial.md

     // TODO: check if it's possible to automate this step

-2.  add the new plugin as a dependency of your app's backend module:
+2.  add the frontend and backend plugins as dependencies of your Backstage app and backend respectively:

     ```
     $ yarn workspace app add @internal/plugin-todo-list@^1.0.0